 WAF 106.
-BLUEPRINT READING FOR WELDERS3 credit hours

-Prerequisite: None 3 hours per week (1-2) Fulfills core elements: 4, 5
+Blueprint Reading for Welders3 credit hours Prerequisite: None 3 hours per week (1-2)

 This class is designed for the welders who are responsible for properly locating weld on the weldment and determining weld size, contour, length, type of filler metal and any applicable welding procedures.